tunnuz/json/README.md

 JSON\+\+ is a **self contained** Flex/Bison JSON parser for C\+\+11.
 It parses strings and files in JSON format, and builds an in-memory tree representing the JSON structure.
 JSON objects are mapped to `std::map`s, arrays to `std::vector`s, JSON native types are mapped onto C++ native types.
 The library also includes printing on streams.
 Classes exploit move semantics to avoid copying parsed structures around.
 It doesn't require any additional library (not even `libfl`).

+## Updates

+*July 20, 2014* - In the past few months I have merged various pull requests, which I considered good additions to the code (e.g., someone fixed memory leaks, someone improved the CMake build system, someone started to add support for unicode escaped characters).
+These were all very good contributions, and I'd like to thank anyone that has filed a pull request for JSON++.
+However, I have sometimes overlooked the code that I was merging and, sometimes, pull requests with early code were merged in the main distribution.
+For this reason, a few days ago I have rolled back to a previous version of the code, from the end of June.
+This is my first open source projects that gains a bit of traction (the repository has about 1500 visits per month), and I'll be more careful in merging pull requests from now on.

+## Git repository

+A version of this repository (regularly mirrored) is available on [GitHub](https://github.com/tunnuz/json).

 ## Contributors